winterSteve25/Beanie/doc/features.md

 ## Ownership

+Beanie has a weak ownership model, meaning no ownership rule is absolutely enforced.
-If you "own" an object/pointer, it means it is up to you to manage its memory.
+If you "own" an object/pointer, it implies it is up to you to manage its memory.

 If a function returns an `Owned<T>` it means it is now up to you to manage the memory of that pointer, free it, not free it, up to the caller of the function.